Hope Wilson: Storylines

-Afterlife appearances

 In August 2010, Adam was in some trouble with the law after getting in over his head with scheming and revenge.
 Hope appeared to him in a dream, telling him that she can never rest in peace knowing what he has done.
 In addition, Hope appeared to an angry and lonely Victor in a dream at Christmastime, taking him on a trip through his past.
 She took him back to the orphanage where he grew up, and she showed him what Nikki had done for him throughout their relationship.
 She helped him change and reunite with his family for the holidays.

 In 2012, Adam lost his sight due to Patty throwing poison in his face.
 When he was released from the hospital, Sharon went with him to the farm.
 While there, Adam spoke with his deceased mother.